-Total current assets decreased by 4% compared to last year, mainly due to the decrease in cash and cash equivalents and trade and other receivables.
-Majority of cash generated from sales collections were used to settle short-term and long-term debts.
+Total current assets decreased by 1% compared to last year mainly due to decrease in cash and cash equivalents and accounts receivable to pay off short term and long term debts.
+Effects of this was offset by the increase in inventories due to purchase of raw materials and other prepayments.